aryklein/query-consul/README.md

 # query-consul

-This is a Python script that I use to query Consul for a service in all datacenters in its catalog.
+This is a personal Python3 script that I use to query Consul for a service in all datacenters in its catalog.

 ## Usage